priyalweb/Interview-Creation-Portal/README.md

 **Scope of the project:** (Not implemented yet)
 - Send emails to participants on interview creation.
-- Create your app’s frontend as a SPA
+- Create app’s frontend as a SPA
 - Option to upload resume